kbjiang/02_study/03-Machine-Learning/Cornell-CS4780-F18/Notes.md

 ### Logistic Regression vs Linear Regression
 1. LogReg cares if the data point is on the right side of the hyper-plane
 2. LinReg cares about the distance from the hyper-plane, doesn't matter which side.
+### Linear regression in Stats vs ML
+1. Angles
+	1. In stats Linear Regression (LR) is approached as a parameter estimation, where uncertainty matters quite a bit (confidence interval for e.g.); in ML it's a way to introduce neural nets and gradient descent, people settle with parameters perform best on test set.
+2. Methodology
+	1. In stats, we use models for $P()$ with well-known prob. dist.
 ### Gradient Descent
 1.  the challenge is to find the right step size
 	1. all the methods with momentum for example